Gail Omvedt: Caste discrimination as racism

-In the past, some groups claimed superior rights on the ground that they belonged to the Aryan race or the Teutonic race.
-The anthropologists rejected such claims on two grounds: first, on the ground that within the same human species no race is superior to any other; but also on the ground that there is no such thing as an Aryan race or a Teutonic race.
 We cannot throw out the concept of race by the front door when it is misused for asserting social superiority and bring it in again through the back door to misuse it for the cause of the oppressed.
 The metaphor of race is a dangerous weapon whether it is used for asserting white supremacy or for making demands on behalf of disadvantaged groups.

 Marxist critique

-Omvedt was criticized for a perceived "anti-statist" bias in her writing as well as "neo-liberal" economic sympathies.
-Scholars have also questioned the sincerity of her claims regarding the "authenticity" of her work, writing:
+Omvedt has been criticized for perceived anti-statist bias and neoliberal economic sympathies in her writing.
+Some scholars have also questioned the sincerity of her appeals to authenticity:

-In this paragraph, Omvedt is transformed from a dangerous American outsider to a revolutionary insider, a player of a song proclaiming: 'We will cut the throats of the rich!'
-The chapter strategically ends with these words, which, written and sung though they are by anonymous labourers, can be heard only through Omvedt's (technological) agency.
+Omvedt is transformed from a dangerous American outsider to a revolutionary insider, a player of a song proclaiming: 'We will cut the throats of the rich!' [...]
+These words, which, written and sung though they are by anonymous labourers, can be heard only through Omvedt's (technological) agency.
 The rest, as they say, is history.
-The remainder of the book unsubtly suggests what Omvedt does not say explicitly--that she has accepted the leadership role thrust upon her by the initially sceptical masses.
+[WWSP!] unsubtly suggests what Omvedt does not say explicitly--that she has accepted the leadership role thrust upon her by the initially skeptical masses.